 QYLD vs. QQQ

-At this point, since we're talking about dividends and price appreciation, let's pause the discussion for a second to look at QYLD vs. QQQ in terms of sheer performance.
+At this point, since we're talking about distributions and price appreciation, let's pause the discussion for a second to look at QYLD vs. QQQ in terms of sheer performance.
 Recall that QQQ is just the plain ol' fund that tracks the NASDAQ 100 Index.

 Some quick important takeaways:

-1. QQQ still delivered a significantly greater risk-adjusted return (Sharpe; ratio of return to volatility) even though it was about 50% more volatile than QYLD.
+- QQQ still delivered a significantly greater risk-adjusted return (Sharpe; ratio of return to volatility) even though it was about 50% more volatile than QYLD.
 Covered call strategists boast about their greater Sharpe ratios, but the argument doesn't even hold water here against the underlying QQQ.
 The Sortino ratio arguably illustrates this even better, as it only looks at downside risk.
-QQQ's Sortino ratio was over twice that of QYLD.
+QQQ's Sortino ratio was nearly twice that of QYLD.

 I usually say backtests don't mean much (i.e. they have little to no bearing on the future), but out of all the ones I've posted on this website, this one is arguably the most telling, the most straightforward, and the most useful for one's future strategy.
 If it doesn't illustrate why this fund is pretty awful, I don't know what will.
 What's more, all this poor performance of QYLD comes at 4x the price of its underlying index.